Smokeybear10/100-RSCH.STR1KE/README.md

 <h2>Result</h2>

 While the model's accuracy is not production-ready, I think the accuracy for having only 40 data points was quite impressive.
-There is clear room for tuning the model's efficiency and parameter configuration, nut the ultimate bottle-neck remains the dataset size.
+There is clear room for tuning the model's efficiency and parameter configuration, but the ultimate bottle-neck remains the dataset size.
 If Label-Studio ever does get back to me about using their integrated ML backend solutions, I may revisit this project to improve it's accuracy and expand the number of detectable classes.

 </div>